Wissem-i/covid-chest-xray-vit/Week1_InputData_Documentation.md

 The images are chest X-rays from patients with COVID-19, pneumonia, and other respiratory conditions.
 Each image has metadata including the diagnosis, patient age, sex, and other clinical information.

 **What makes this good for my project:**
-- Small size (500MB vs 45GB) - I can actually download and work with this locally
+- Small size - I can actually download and work with this locally
 - Has COVID-19 labels which is perfect for my research paper
 - Other researchers have used it so I know it works
 - Free to download from GitHub